djt3/tuitube/README.md

 - Removing all calls to system("clear") for smoother navigation

 ## Known bugs:
-- Terminal goes blank if switching tabs too fast
+- None, please create an issue if you find any or have a feature suggestion

 ## Installing
 Kiss linux: